vbhati15/setu/README.md

   <img src="docs/screenshots/certificate.png" alt="Download verification certificate button on the result card, after a real completed payment" width="700">
 </p>

-- **Every completed purchase gets a "Download verification certificate" button.**
+- **Every completed purchase gets a "View certificate" and a "Download verification certificate" button.**
+- **View certificate** opens a readable certificate card — product, price, transaction id, issued date, and the trust checks passed — rendering the exact same signed data the download produces, just formatted for a human.
-- It saves a signed JSON file: product, price, transaction id, timestamp, and exactly which trust checks passed.
+- **Download** saves that same data as a signed JSON file: product, price, transaction id, timestamp, and exactly which trust checks passed.
 - Signed with the same Ed25519 key the backend already uses for agent credentials — nothing new.
 - **You never have to trust our server to check it.** [`verify_certificate.py`](verify_certificate.py) verifies the signature completely offline — no network call, nothing that depends on us being honest or even online.